fstrozzi/bioruby-grid/README.md

     -e, --erease-output              Delete job output data when completed (useful to delete output temporary files on a computing node)
     -d, --dry                        Dry run.
 Just write the job scripts without sending them in queue (for debugging or testing)
     -t, --test                       Start the mapping only with the first group of reads (e.g. for testing parameters) -i, --input INPUT1,INPUT2...
-Location where to find input files (accepts wildecards).
+Location where to find input files (accepts wildcards).
 You can specify more than one input location, just provide a comma separated list
     -h, --help                       Display this screen
 ```